One of the lingering questions about the COVID-19 vaccines has been how safe they are for pregnant women.

 “So far, the CDC has documented that reactions and side-effects for pregnant patients are comparable to non-pregnant patients,’ Dr. Goje says.
 The registry, she adds, will allow researchers to better understand any differences over time.

-The second big reason these results are so important is that with the positive news, there’s more encouragement for pregnant patients to get vaccinated and help protect themselves, their child and others.
+The second big reason these results are so important is there’s more encouragement for pregnant patients to get vaccinated and help protect themselves, their child and others.

 “Traditionally, pregnant patients have not been enrolled in clinical trials, including with the COVID-19 vaccines,” Dr. Goje says.
 “So there’s uncertainty for pregnant patients and it’s hard for some of them to make an informed decision about whether or not to receive the vaccine without having that data.”